Coaching

 My coaching work is specifically for anxious high-achievers who feel held back by anxiety-related issues, including:

-- Self-Doubt & Low Confidence.
-You know intellectually that you’re talented and not inferior, but you often feel like an imposter despite all the evidence to the contrary.
+• Self-Doubt & Low Confidence.
+You know intellectually that you’re talented and not inferior, but you often feel like an imposter and unworthy despite all the evidence to the contrary.

-- Procrastination & Avoidance.
+• Procrastination & Avoidance.
 You have personal, professional, or creative goals that you chronically avoid or procrastinate on despite a strong desire to see them through.
-Your strong intuition is that your blocks are internal—likely anxiety or fear-related—but haven’t been able to work through them.
+You sense that your blocks are internal but haven’t been able to work through them on your own.

-- Insomnia & Sleep Anxiety.
-You often struggle to fall asleep, stay asleep, or wake up feeling not rested.
+• Insomnia & Sleep Anxiety.
 You’re an overthinker who has trouble “shutting off” your brain and frequently feel “tired but wired.”
+As a result, you often struggle to fall or stay asleep.

-- Limiting Beliefs and Negative Self-Talk.
-You have core beliefs and recurrent thought patterns that consistently hold you back from your potential.
-You understand that they’re irrational and unhelpful, but can’t seem to shake them.
+• Limiting Beliefs and Negative Self-Talk.
+Your inner monologue is harsh, judgmental, and unhelpful.
+You have core belief that you know are untrue or unhelpful, but can’t seem to shake them.

 How Is Mindset Coaching with Nick Different from OtherForms of Coaching?